MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-isprocessinisolatedwindowsenvironment.md

 `[out]`

 A pointer to a boolean value that receives the result of the API.
-This parameter will be `true` if the process is in an isolated Windows environment, `false` otherwise.
+This parameter will be `true` if the process is in an Isolated Windows Environment, `false` otherwise.

 ## -returns